 Are subdomains free?

-Yes, typically subdomains are available for free through the provider in which you registered your primary domain.
-For example, domain name registrars, such as GoDaddy, and web hosting providers that include a free domain, such as Bluehost and DreamHost, enable users to create subdomains at no additional cost.
-Learn how you can get a free domain with free subdomains.
+Yes, typically subdomains are free through the provider in which you registered your primary domain.
+For example, domain name registrars like GoDaddy, IONOS, and web hosting providers that include a free domain, such as Bluehost and DreamHost, enable users to create subdomains at no additional cost.
+Learn how you can get a free domain as well as free subdomains.

 What’s an alternative to using a subdomain?